 Colin winning the BVAF M45 Cross Country Championships at Irvine in March 1995

 The running career of Colin Youngson exemplifies the golden age of Scottish road running like no other.
 Mainly in the 70’s and 80’s it just about made it to the 1990’s.
 The work of Dunky Wright and Jimmy Scott in the Scottish Marathon Club had got the SAAA Marathon championship firmly installed on the big stage of the national championships, and the growing and thriving road running scene made for the best road relay of them all, the eight-stage Edinburgh to Glasgow.
 Every road runner of note took part in them both but Colin revelled in them.
 Ten medals in the Scottish marathon championship along with 7 golds in thirty appearances in the E-G. Quite remarkable.
 Like many other Scottish road runners, Colin joined the Road Runners Club.
-Joining in 1968 he is still a member which in itself is testament to how much he loves the sport: he has wrote an article for their magazine and it was published in early 2016 under the title ‘What Did The RRC Ever Do For The Scots?’.
+Joining in 1968 he is still a member which in itself is testament to how much he loves the sport: he has written an article for their magazine and it was published in early 2016 under the title ‘What Did The RRC Ever Do For The Scots?’.

 We could start his profile by looking at his replies to the questionnaire.